 During those times Sailors were superstitious and did not sail on a Friday.
 Wallace had no regard for this so commanded the men to sail on a Friday.
-The Crew were not harmonious.
+The Crew was not harmonious.
 One Character called Vanderdecken was a winger and mentally challenged, he would pace the ship at night keeping people awake.
 He would repeatedly go on about mishaps, accidents bad luck drama that he predicted would happen.
 He was totally against them sailing on Fridays.
 Much of what he predicted turned into reality.

-Murder on board
+Murder on The Cutty Sark

 The First mate to Captain Wallace, was not liked by the crew as he was a bully his name, Sidney Smith.
-13/5/1880 set sail for Penarth Wales, a hand full of crew deserted the ship when it arrived, because of the tyrant behaviour of the first mate.
+13/5/1880 set sail for Penarth Wales, a hand full of the crew deserted the ship when it arrived, because of the tyrant behaviour of the first mate.

 The brief story of murder on the Cutty Sark Clipper

 Villiers mentions how the instruction from the Bully Mate was to “Slack away the Tack”, to whoever was on that position of watchman there.
 When no response happened in a critical situation, the First Mate reiterated his instruction to yet again no response.
 Yet another source Kently, states the whole crew reiterated the instruction.
 Then Francis followed through but let go so much that the sail flew overboard.
 This enraged and compelled the Mate to believe they did it out of spite.
 He then shouted that he would put Francis overboard, and charged toward Francis.
 Francis in Kently’s account was heard to give a warning that he was armed with a Capstan bar.
 Smith picked up a broken Capstan bar and swung a fatal blow to Francis.
 He died the following day.

 Bully Mate was now a murderer